Eventyret/DevHangout/README.md

 -   This is will display the average stats for the all Pokémon's combined.

 ## Features Left to Implement

+- Auto sign in
+	Currently a user will need to register then gets taken to the login screen, this should be a better flow where we post the same data to the login once we get a response.

+- Portfolio
+	User will have a the abilities to add portfolio, this will be the same asadding education and experience, except it should be shown on their public profile as a gallery.

+- Contact User
+	Implementing a way to have a internal message system is in the works.
+This should make it easier to connect with other members!

 ## Technologies Used